 Risk and Issue Log

-Maximum Sports Conditioning is complying with social distancing and exposure recommendations by putting the following policies and procedures in place for PPE utilization, on-location social distancing, hygiene, sanitation, symptom monitoring, incident reporting, disinfection procedures, COVID-19 training, client communication plan, exposure response procedures, and a post exposure incident report recovery plan.
-There is a designated Site-Specific COIVD-19 supervisor to monitor and track the health of all employees and client and to enforce the COVID-19 job safety plan at all times.
+Maximum Sports Conditioning is complying with social distancing and exposure recommendations by putting the following policies and procedures in place for PPE utilization, on-location social distancing, hygiene, sanitation, symptom monitoring, incident reporting, disinfection procedures, COVID-19 training, client communication plan, exposure-response procedures, and a post-exposure incident report recovery plan.
+There is a designated Site-Specific COIVD-19 supervisor to monitor and track the health of all employees and clients and to enforce the COVID-19 job safety plan at all times.

-- Six-foot separation between employees and customers in all interactions at all times.
+- The six-foot separation between employees and customers in all interactions at all times.
 When physical distancing isn’t feasible, barriers, masks, or staggering of office or training space is utilized.

-- Staff are staggered so that no more than 2 people are occupying the office at the same time.
-In the event that there is a need for more than 2 people to utilize the same, staff wear masks to limit exposure.
+- Staff is staggered so that no more than 2 people are occupying the office at the same time.
+In the event that there is a need for more than 2 people to utilize the same, the staff wears masks to limit exposure.

-- Gym is clearly marked with arrows indicating one direction in and out of the facility
+- The gym is clearly marked with arrows indicating one direction in and out of the facility

-- Congregations of no more than 5 people are allowed in common areas, including parking lot.
+- Congregations of no more than 5 people are allowed in common areas, including the parking lot.

 - Training sessions are staggered to allow for disinfecting of equipment.

-- Seats have been removed from reception area
+- Seats have been removed from the reception area

 - Trainers take their temperatures at home prior to arriving at the business or off-site location.

-- Staff has been instructed to remain home if they, or anybody in their home is exhibiting COVID-19 symptoms.
-Staff that comes to work with a fever above 100.4 is sent home.
+- The staff has been instructed to remain home if they or anybody in their home is exhibiting COVID-19 symptoms.
+The staff that comes to work with a fever above 100.4 is sent home.

 - Staff is equipped with proper PPE at the expense of the employer

-- A new waiver that explains what COVID-19 is, and all associated risks is delivered to each client for review and signature.
-Waiver also states that the client is to inform Maximum Sports Conditioning if they, their family, or any guests with whom they have been in contact with within a 14-day period have exhibited COVID-19 symptoms.
+- A new waiver that explains what COVID-19 is and all associated risks are delivered to each client for review and signature.
+The waiver also states that the client is to inform Maximum Sports Conditioning if they, their family, or any guests with whom they have been in contact within a 14-day period have exhibited COVID-19 symptoms.
 It is the client’s responsibility to alert Maximum Sports Conditioning to any changes in their health status.

-- Direction of frequent hand washing of staff, guests and clients is strictly enforced.
+- The direction of frequent hand washing of staff, guests, and clients is strictly enforced.

 - All clients and trainers wash their hands or use hand sanitizer upon entrance of the facility or start of outdoor session under trainer supervision.

-- Disinfecting schedule is enforced for all surfaces inside the gym and sanitization of all items used when training outdoors.
-Disinfecting schedule identifies all surface areas that are routinely cleaned along with a date, time and sign off.
+- The disinfecting schedule is enforced for all surfaces inside the gym and sanitization of all items used when training outdoors.
+The disinfecting schedule identifies all surface areas that are routinely cleaned along with a date, time, and sign off.

 - Tissues and trash cans are placed throughout the facility, along with sanitizing products and paper towels.
 When trash cans are not available, trash bags are utilized.

-- Drinking fountain is used to fill up water bottles only.
+- The drinking fountain is used to fill up water bottles only.
 Clients bring their own water bottles.

-- Training equipment is sanitized after each use using approved cleaner.
-Cleaner is allowed to sit on product per cleaning instructions outlined by manufacturer.
+- Training equipment is sanitized after each use using an approved cleaner.
+The cleaner is allowed to sit on the product per cleaning instructions outlined by the manufacturer.

 - Clients check in with trainers prior to the start of each session.
 A no-touch thermometer is used to screen for out of range temps.
-Client is asked to review a list of symptoms to clarify that they nor any of their family members, as the best of their knowledge, have any of the listed COVID-19 symptoms.
+The client is asked to review a list of symptoms to clarify that they nor any of their family members, to the best of their knowledge, have any of the listed COVID-19 symptoms.